Obstructive Sleep Apnea

 An extended sleep history should be taken in all patients who

-Polysomnography is best for confirming the diagnosis of obstructive sleep apnea and quantifying the severity of OSA.
+Polysomnography is ideal for confirming the diagnosis of obstructive sleep apnea and quantifying the severity of OSA.
 Polysomnography includes continuous measurement of breathing effort by plethysmography, airflow at the nose and mouth using flow sensors, oxygen saturation by oximetry, sleep architecture by EEG, chin electromyography (looking for hypotonia), and electro-oculography to assess the occurrence of rapid eye movements.
 Polysomnography records and helps classify stages of sleep and the occurrence and duration of apneic and hypopneic periods.
 The patient is also observed by video, and ECG monitoring is used to determine whether arrhythmias occur in conjunction with the apneic episodes.
 Other variables evaluated include limb muscle activity (to assess nonrespiratory causes of sleep arousal, such as restless legs syndrome and periodic limb movements disorder) and body position (apnea may occur only in the supine position).

 The respiratory disturbance index (RDI), a similar measure, describes the number of episodes of certain arousals related to respiratory effort (called respiratory effort-related arousals or RERAs) plus the number of apnea and hypopnea episodes per hour of sleep.